slott56/Stingray-Reader/source/cobol_init.rst

 -   N - Variable, but no BDW or RDW words.
 This involves some buffer management magic to recover the records properly.

-Note: "IBM z/Architecture mainframes are all big-endian".
+..  note::  IBM z/Architecture mainframes are all big-endian

 ..  py:class:: RECFM_Parser